aframevr/aframe/docs/components/light.md

 parent_section: components
 ---

 The light component defines the entity as a source of light.
 Light affects all materials that have not specified a flat shading model with `shader: flat`.
-Note that lights are computationally expensive and the number of lights in a scene should be limited.
+Note that lights are computationally expensive we should limit number of lights in a scene.

 ```html
 <a-entity light="color: #AFA; intensity: 1.5" position="-1 1 0"></a-entity>
 ```

 By default, A-Frame scenes inject default lighting, an ambient light and a directional light.
 These default lights are visible in the DOM with the `data-aframe-default-light` attribute.
-Whenever any lights are added, the default lights are removed from the scene.
+Whenever we add any lights, A-Frame removes the default lights from the scene.

 ```html
 <!-- Default lighting injected by A-Frame. -->